Chatyusha/EEC-project/README.md

-# RUN COMMAND SHELL SCRIPTS
+# WHAT IS EEC

+EEC stands for Easy Environment Creation.

+The goal of this project is to make it easy for anyone to build a development environment.

+# Support Shell

 - zsh

 # Support

+- zsh
   - pyenv
   - neovim
   - zsh

 # How to Use